TERMS & CONDITIONS

 provided that AMTA credits the individual Entrant and/or school (as applicable) when screening, publishing or otherwise using the film material.

-23. The licence granted to AMTA under paragraph 22 terminates on the earlier of three (3) years from the date of the screening event on 7 November 2019 or the date AMTA notifies the Entrant in writing that it wishes to terminate the licence.
+23. The licence granted to AMTA under paragraph 22 terminates on the earlier of three (3) years from the start date of National Recycling Week on 7 November 2022 or the date AMTA notifies the Entrant in writing that it wishes to terminate the licence.

 24. Entries will be judged in a two-stage process.
 In the first stage, entries will be judged by a panel of AMTA employees against the (‘Judging Criteria’).
 Shortlisted entries progress to the second stage and will be judged by a Competition judging panel consisting of representatives from the creative film industry, education industry and environmental industry professionals (‘Judges’).